sourcebots/docs/content/api/servo-assembly/servos.md

 ```

 {{% notice tip %}}
 When `position` is set to `None`, the servo loses power and can freely rotate.
-The same state they're in at start-up.
+This is the same state they're in at start-up.
 {{% /notice %}}